Aliveness at the Edge

 Poly-Autoimmunity and the Edge

 In 2019, threat of cancer entered the room.
-I was already negotiating a fragile body: poly-autoimmunity, neurological pressure, cardiac strain, autonomic instability, endocrine chaos.
+I was already negotiating a fragile body: poly-autoimmunity, neurological pressure, cardiac strain, autonomic instability, and endocrine chaos.
 A system always recalibrating and compensating.

 Cancer doesn't replace what's there, it overshadows it.